Concerns and considerations when replacing your POS system?

 For training of super users, such as store managers, who must learn not only how the new POS system works for frontliners, but also how the new POS system’s backend features work (that’s everything from user rights management to being able to set up time-limited local campaigns, etc.), we recommend that you allocate time for training.
 The amount of time will depend on the training needed.

-Good POS system vendors will typically integrate training, including train-the-trainer training of POS system super users, in the delivery model that you agree with them.
+Good POS system vendors will typically integrate training, including train-the-trainer training of POS system super users, in the delivery model you agree upon.

 Before choosing a new POS system – how do we evaluate whether the system is scalable?